 $appHomePageUrl = “http://www.techieberry.com/”

 if(!($myApp = Get-AzureADApplication -Filter “DisplayName eq ‘$($appName)'” -ErrorAction SilentlyContinue))

 $myApp = New-AzureADApplication -DisplayName $appName -IdentifierUris $appURI -Homepage $appHomePageUrl -ReplyUrls $appReplyURLs

 Adding the app key

 With the required URIs now captured, it is time to add the application key.
 The key will be stored in the Azure Key Vault which ensures its security and disallows unauthorized access.
 Run the following command to invoke this process:

 $PasswordCredential.KeyId = $Guid

 $PasswordCredential.Value = ([System.Convert]::ToBase64String([System.Text.Encoding]::UTF8.GetBytes(($Guid))))

-This process can also be completed via the Azure Portal but will take much more time to complete.
+This process can also be completed via the Azure Portal but it will take much more time.

 This completes the Azure AD app registration.